prometheus-protocol/.github/profile/README.md

 #### SDK 1 (Launch Priority): `prometheus-js` (for Web2 Services & Clients)
 This is the low-level, universal library for integrating existing Web2 stacks with the Prometheus Protocol.

-*   [ ] Provide helpers for frontend applications (React, Svelte, etc.) to easily initiate the OAuth2 login flow.
+*   [x] **Provide helpers for frontend applications:** The `createPrometheusClient` function encapsulates the entire OAuth2 flow, including DCR, token management, and redirects.
-*   [ ] Implement the "Service Principal" logic, providing a simple function for a Node.js/Express server to trigger micropayments.
+*   [x] **Implement the "Service Principal" logic:** The `PrometheusServerClient` provides a simple `charge()` method for a Node.js/Express server to trigger micropayments.

 #### SDK 2 (Launch Priority): `prometheus.mo` (for On-Chain Services)
 A small, focused library for any on-chain service needing to integrate Prometheus payments.

 *   [ ] Provide a simple `validate_jwt(token)` function that handles JWKS fetching, caching, and full token validation.
-*   [ ] Provide a helper function for on-chain resource servers to check a user's subscription status.
+*   [ ] Provide a helper function for on-chain resource servers to check a user's subscription status (managed by the resource server itself).

 #### SDK 3 (Post-Launch): `mcp.mo` (The MCP Server Framework)
 A high-level, "batteries-included" framework for the specific use case of building MCP servers on the IC.